 Finally subscribed to Guardian and NYT.
 Learning Framer and screening websites for tiny usability issues.
-Posting weekly at Zafiri, focusing on athlete interviews (training regimens).
+Posting several times a week at Zafiri, focusing on athlete interviews (training regimens).
 Competing in middle distance races (800m).
 Europe (London-Munich-Rome-Oslo) until 22nd September, then to New York before San Francisco from 27th September.
-Concert-going in San Francisco during Fall.
-Taking music recommendations (Apple Music).

 SC voted Best Bike Brand 2016 by ENDURO Mountainbike Magazine readers.
 SC rider Jordi Bago featured in promotional video for Tourism Gran Canaria riding the V10.
 SC Factory Racing help Trans-Cascadia build trails in Oregon, launching giveaway to raise donations for organisers #tenfortrails.